 Continue strolling along this waterfront path for uninterrupted views of the sea.
 There are several rocky ‘beaches’ where you can sit and enjoy the views or take a quick dip in the sea.
 You’ll also find a few beach bars along this promenade.
 Hvar has a reputation for being a party island, but during the daytime, the vibe is more relaxed.
 Walking along this waterfront promenade, visiting the bars along the way, is a great way to spend an afternoon in Hvar Town.

 Standing above the Veneranda Fortress with views of St Stephen's bell tower and the Spanish Fortress

-The Franciscan Monastery and Križna Luka beach
+The Franciscan Monastery and Lučica beach

-If, like us you decide to spend the full day and evening in Hvar, then you might want to freshen up.
-There are public toilets with showers behind the Piazza, near the bus station, you have to pay a small fee to use them, but it's worth it to wash off the suncream and have a quick change of clothes before enjoying the evening.
+After a full day exploring Hvar Town, you may feel like you want to freshen up before going out for evening dinner.
+If so, you’ll be pleased to know that there are public toilets with showers behind the piazza, near the bus station.
+You have to pay a small fee to use them, but it is worth it to wash off the suncream or sea water and have a quick change of clothes before enjoying your evening in Hvar Town.